 LouLou Avenue

-Liv Ann Van Der Laan, the woman behind LouLou Avenue, has been an artist since she was very little.
+Liv Ann Van Bos, the woman behind LouLou Avenue, has been an artist since she was very little.
 From being a toddler, she would bury herself in art books.
 A pen and a piece of paper was never far away either.
 Her favorite books were Pipi Longstocking and Picasso & Jacqueline.
 Quite the contrast.
 But her love of art and creating art ran in the family.
 Painting, sculpting, reading about art, visiting all kinds of museums, these were all frequent family activities.
 She loved it then and loves it now.
 Liv’s parents cooked up one artsy child!

 Liv became an artist, because it’s who she is.
 An inevitable motion.
 She lets herself inspire by anything her eye catches, her mind warps or hands express.
 In three words, her art is emotional, pure and full of the beauty in raw imperfection.
 With imaginative face line drawings as her staple.